The Night the Lights Went Out in Georgia: History and original recording

-Although Bobby Russell both wrote the lyrics and composed the music for the song, he was reluctant to record even a demonstration because he didn't like it.
+Although Bobby Russell wrote the lyrics and composed the music for the song, he was reluctant to even record a demo for it because he did not like it.
 Lawrence, who was married to Russell at the time, believed the song was a hit and recorded the demo.
 The publishers and the record label did not know how to pitch the song, as it was not a country or a pop song.
-The first thought was to offer the song to actress/singer Liza Minnelli, but eventually it was offered to singer Cher, but her then-husband and manager Sonny Bono reportedly refused it, as he was said to be concerned that the song might offend Cher's Southern fans.
+The first thought was to offer the song to actress/singer Liza Minnelli, but eventually it was offered to singer Cher.
+Cher's then-husband and manager Sonny Bono reportedly refused it, as he was said to be concerned that the song might offend Cher's Southern fans.
 Without a singer to record the song, Lawrence, along with producer Snuff Garrett, went into a studio and recorded it professionally herself, with the instrumental backing of L.A. session musicians from the Wrecking Crew.